 Liabilities: These are self-explanatory so I wont dive too deep into these however I would like to include the items below for informational purposes.

 I only use one credit card (rewards card) that I use to purchase my everyday expenses.
 I pay this off in full every month.
 I am receiving 1.5% cash back on this card and am very pleased with it.
 Satisfied!

 I purchased this vehicle before I had the proper knowledge on how to be totally awesome with finance and investments so that is the only reason why I have this loan.
 If I knew then what I knew now, i would have purchased a used vehicle all cash.
 It is not worth it to me to pay this loan off because the interest rate on this loan is 2% and I would rather use that money to buy more rentals where I will make a much greater return.
 I will continue to pay it down slowly.
 Satisfied!

 Last 30 days net worth graph from Personal Capital

 I really do love this chart, it looks great and its nice and big.
-As you can see there is a big fat dip toward the end and that is when I used the cash out of my checking account to pay for the down payment and closing costs on my newest rental property.
-It quickly went back up after I added that asset to my Personal Capital account.
+The big dip you see at the end is from when I bought my new rental property cash, then it goes back up after I added it as a new asset in the account.
+Good stuff!

 There you have it folks!
 How was your month?
 Subscribe here if you would like to receive emails on future posts including more net worth updates.